elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/error-handling-with-promises.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, you can recover from an error in a promise chain by returning a new promise or value from within a catch() method, allowing the chain to continue or perform a different action based on the error.<br />
+  <div><strong>Interview Response:</strong> Yes, you can recover from an error in a promise chain by returning a new promise or value from within a catch() method, allowing the chain to continue or perform a different action based on the error.
   </div>
   </div>
 </details>